Sondro/SDFEditor/README.md

 - Add / Subtract / Intersect operations
 - Primitive blending
 - Intuitive Primitive transformation gizmos thanks to ImGuizmo
+- Global material and lights configuration
 - Copy / Paste
 - Undo / Redo
 - Load / Save scene in an open JSON format

 ### License and Anti-NFT Clausule

 SDFEditor has a permissive license that let you use and redistribute SDFEditor in binary or source code if you follow a list of conditions.
 One of them is an Anti-NFT clausule that explicitly prohibits the usage of this software to produce any kind of content that would be used as NFT or for any other crypto-currency trading.
-Read the LICENSE.txt file for more information.
+Read the [LICENSE.txt](/LICENSE.txt) file for more information.

 ## Building

 To create the Visual Studio Solution files execute GenerateSolution.bat, this will run the premake tool included in the repo.
-This project has only been tested in Visual Studio 2019 on a Windows 10 system with an Nvidia GTX 1080Ti card, it is expected to work out of the box with ATI cards too, but report any issue you find please.
+This project has only been tested in Visual Studio 2019 on a Windows 10 system with an Nvidia GTX 1080Ti card, it is expected to work out of the box with AMD cards too, but report any issue you find please.

 Porting to other systems should be easy by providing a compiled version of GLFW and premake, but MacOSX will require some OpenGL 4.5 wrapper or reimplement the renderer and imgui backend to use more than one API, the project is open to collaboration and proposals in that way.